DonPage/Octo/README.md

 * Async/Await.

 ## Pre-requisites
-It's important to know that Octo **ONLY** wraps the WebDriver portion of selenium-webdriver.
+It's important to know that Octo **ONLY** wraps the WebDriver instance portion of selenium-webdriver.
 This makes it so you can easily plug into any existing test runner or builder of your choosing.
 ```js
 function build(): WebDriver {
   const build = new selenium.Builder();